opensearch-project/project-website/_posts/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search.md

 ### CPU utilization

-The following table shows CPU utilization measurements on the coordinator node, comparing hybrid and RRF approaches.
-The percent difference column indicates the relative change in CPU usage between the two methods.
+The following table shows CPU utilization measurements on the coordinator node, comparing the Hybrid and RRF approaches.
+The *Percent difference* column indicates the relative change in CPU usage between the two methods.

 |            | Hybrid  | RRF          | Percent difference |
 |------------|---------|--------------|--------------------|